 Scientists repair a moored ocean buoy

-NCDC receives and archives meteorological data from ships at sea, moored and drifting buoys, coastal stations, rigs, and platforms.
-The temporal frequency of the observations range from sub-hourly to 6-hourly synoptic and are global in spatial coverage.
+NCEI receives and archives meteorological data from ships at sea, moored and drifting buoys, coastal stations, rigs, and platforms.
+The temporal frequency of the observations range from sub-hourly to six-hourly synoptic and are global in spatial coverage.

 Historical and current marine observations from various national and international sources.

 - International Comprehensive Ocean-Atmosphere Data Set (ICOADS)

 Largest collection of verified surface marine observations in the world.

 - NOAA Merged Land Ocean Global Surface Temperature Analysis (NOAAGlobalTemp)

 Spatially gridded (5° × 5°) global surface temperature dataset, with monthly resolution from January 1880 to present.

 NCEI operational sea surface temperature (SST) analysis product that uses in situ ship and buoy reports to reconstruct historical SSTs from the mid-19th century to present on monthly 2°x2° grids.

 - Daily ¼° Optimum Interpolation Sea Surface Temperature (OISST)